Concepts

 Amazon’s PPC advertising is a part of its entire advertising system.
 Using Amazon’s PPC ads, brands and sellers can target specific keywords and create ads highlighting their products that are displayed in Amazon search results or competitor product listings.

-What is the strategy of PPC?
+What is the strategy of PPC/What is the PPC strategy?

 Effective Amazon PPC strategies include targeting the right keywords, especially long-tailed keywords, and creating compelling ad copies to attract relevant traffic.
 Plus, filtering negative keywords helps eliminate irrelevant searches.